 A couple of months ago, I wrote a post called 10 Things Not to Say to Someone with Chronic Illness.
 Afterwards, friends started joking that they didn’t know what to say to me anymore and we had a good chuckle.
 But as more people joked about it, I realized there was probably truth to it and maybe they were looking for a solution.
 So here are 10 things you should say.
 I hope this sheds more light on the chronic illness situation and helps you help those you love!

 1. “It’s okay, I understand.”

 I love it when people just say “It’s okay, I understand” if I cancel on them due to health issues.
 A true friend will never make you feel guilty for being unable to do something because of an illness you can’t control.
-Two of my great friends, Katelyn (check out her blog here)and Alexis (check out her blogs here, here and here), are particularly good at this.
+Two of my great friends, Katelyn and Alexis, are particularly good at this.
 Anytime I have to cancel or postpone something we had planned, they instantly reassure me they understand and that rest is probably kind of important.
 I’m forever grateful for friends like that.

 2. “We don’t have to do that today.”

 I love it when friends give me an out if I’m not feeling the best.
 I usually don’t take them up on it, but I appreciate that they allow me the dignity of bowing out without guilting me into staying put.
 Kelsey (blogless- girl, start a blog!) is great about this.
 Whenever we make plans, if she knows I’ve had a rough go, she offers rescheduling.
 I adore hanging out with her, and we’re both so busy it rarely works out, so I usually tough it out.
 But It means the world that she offers.

 3. “Is there anything I can do for you?”